raczylos/Healthcare-blockchain-project/README.md

 Electronic healthcare record (EHR) project to store sensitive patient medical data in Hyperledger Fabric (HLF) blockchain with CSRF protection and Unit tests for smart contract functions.

 # Functionality
-- grant access to doctor with time range
+- grant a doctor access for a limited time period chosen by the patient
 - view patient data (if access granted)
 - create patient data (if access granted)
 - create patients/doctors by admin